0x41726164/web_crawler2_with_Python/README.md

 To use this crawler:
 - have python3 installed
-- run the "crawler.py" file in (command prompt / prefered shell)
+- run crawler.py
-- the "bs4" folder contains beautiful soup library, do not alter them
+- don't mess around with /bs4
-- the "crawler_docs.txt" file contains some comments and extra output to tell you what is going on at the time. to use it, simply change the format to .py
+- crawler_docs.txt contains some comments and extra output to tell you what is going on at the time. to use it, simply change it's extention to .py

 July2020 - Quarantine Days